biobakery/metawibele/README.md

 ##### UniRef database
 UniRef databases are **required** if you will use MetaWIBELE to do global-homology based annotation and taxonomic annotation.

-Option 1: download uniref databases (Recommended)
+**Option 1**: download uniref databases (Recommended)

-* We have built these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations which have also been used by [HUMAnN](https://github.com/biobakery/humann).
+* We have built these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations.
 You can download and uncompress these databases and provide `$UNIREF_LOCATION` as the location to install the database.

-	* full UniRef90 database (11.0GB): [uniref90_annotated.tar.gz](http://huttenhower.sph.harvard.edu/humann2_data/uniprot/uniref_annotated/uniref90_annotated_v201901.tar.gz)
+	* UniRef90 sequence file (20 GB):
+		* If you are using Diamond v0.9.5, just download and uncompress the indexed version of sequences: [uniref90.fasta.dmnd.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.gz.gz)
+		* If you are using different version of Diamond, download raw sequences in fasta format: [uniref90.fasta.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.gz) and index it using your local Diamond: `$ diamond makedb --in uniref90.fasta -d uniref90.fasta`
-	* UniRef90 mapping files (3.0 GB): [full_mapping.tar.gz](http://huttenhower.sph.harvard.edu/humann2_data/full_mapping_v201901.tar.gz)
+	* UniRef90 annotation files (5.3 GB): [uniref_annotations.tar.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref_annotations.tar.gz)
-		* Mappings are available for the UniRef90 gene families to the following systems:
+		* Annotations are available for the UniRef90 gene families to the following systems:
 			* UniProt ID corresponding to the UniRef representative
 			* Protein names of the UniRef representative
 			* Gene names of the UniRef representative